lavish-gambhir/lavish-gambhir/README.md

 Hey there :wave:
 ---
-I am a senior software engineer, primarly working on Distributed systems using Rust.
+I am a senior software engineer, primarily working on Distributed systems using Rust.

 # 💫 About Me:
 👯 I’m looking to collaborate on any fun side project<br>💬 Ask me about Distributed systems.